 COVID-19: Selling your home safely

 COVID-19 has forced every industry to adjust the way they operate, and real estate is no exception.
-Since the virus may be part of our lives for some time, Quebecers had to adapt the way they sell properties.
+Quebecers had to adapt the way they sell properties.

-Real estate activities have started up again, but the Quebec government asks that certain hygiene measures be followed.
+Real estate activities almost never stoped, but the Quebec government asks that certain hygiene measures be followed.
 That just makes good sense!
 There are indeed ways to put a home on the market safely and successfully under these new circumstances.

 A focus on service that minimizes physical contact